 If you get paid biweekly, two months out of the year you will receive three checks instead of two.
 In this case, plan your bills and expenses for two checks per month.
 Then, when you get these “extra checks,” you will be free to use most of this money for your vacation.

 Anytime you find random money lying around, pick it up.
 It doesn’t matter if it’s a lost penny on the sidewalk, a couple coins in the cup holder of your car, or a $10 bill in the laundry.
 Put any money you find into your travel savings.
 This doesn’t sound like much, but every little bit helps.

 This is one of my favorite tips for saving money.
 Anytime you use your debit card or write a check, round up the amount when you write it down.
 For instance, if you spend $74.32 on groceries, write down that you spent $75.
 This will begin to create “hidden money” in your checking account.
 By rounding up the amount spent when keeping track of your account, you will see a balance lower than what it actually is.
 You won’t miss this small amount of change, but it will begin to add up quickly.
 Then, periodically figure the accurate balance and put the hidden money into your vacation fund.

 Saving for vacations can be hard, but it doesn’t have to be.
 The above tips are simple ways to incorporate a savings plan into your everyday life so you will have more money to pay for those family trips.
 By starting a vacation savings account, cutting back on luxuries, and putting any found money towards your travel budget, you will be having adventures before you know it.
 For some specific tips on saving money for Disney trips, read my tips for saving on food at Disney World.
-To help you plan trips with a smaller price tag, read my tips for saving money on hotels and tips for saving money on airfare.
+To help you plan trips with a smaller price tag, read how to have an amazing vacation on any budget, tips for saving money on hotels, tips for saving money on rental cars, and tips for saving money on airfare.
 I hope these tips help you learn how to save for vacation.
 Happy travels!